gingko/client/README.md

 # Gingko 2 [![Build Status](https://travis-ci.org/gingko/client.svg?branch=master)](https://travis-ci.org/gingko/client) [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/gingko/client)](https://ci.appveyor.com/project/AdrianoFerrari/client)
 ![](./docs/images/screenshot-alien-screenplay.png)

+Writing software to help organize and draft complex documents.
+Anything from novels and screenplays to legal briefs and graduate theses.

-This is the desktop version, ground-up rewrite of [GingkoApp.com](https://gingkoapp.com).
-The latest version of this is available for download at [gingko.io](https://gingko.io) (Linux, Windows, and Mac).
+This is a ground-up rewrite of [GingkoApp.com](https://gingkoapp.com).
+The latest version is available for download at [gingko.io](https://gingko.io) (Linux, Windows, and Mac).

+# Contributions Welcome!

+If you want to help **translate Gingko**, you can join [the translation project](https://poeditor.com/join/project/k8Br3k0JVz).

+For code contributions, see [CONTRIBUTING.md](./CONTRIBUTING.md) for a guide to getting started.

+---

-# Installation & Dev Environment
+### Installation & Dev Environment

 Prerequisites: